joewalp/Jugglebot/environments/README.md

 release.
 If you want to run the same version of ROS2 as Prod runs, you should install Ubuntu-20.04 for WSL despite that Ubuntu release being relatively old.

-You can attach VSCode for Windows to the WSL2 environment by running the following command from within the WSL2 environment:
+After following Steps 1 through 8 of the Instructions below, you can attach VSCode for Windows to the WSL2 environment by running the following command from within the WSL2 environment:

 ```zsh
 cd ~/Jugglebot && code .